1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Go

 #### Take Off the Plastic Cover
-Whatever you want to do, like if you want to change the hotend, the heater block, the heatbreak, a fan or even want to disassamble the whole feeder system, you have to remove the plastic cover of the printhead first.
+Whatever you want to do, like if you want to change the hotend, the heater block, the heatbreak, a fan or even want to disassemble the whole feeder system, you have to remove the plastic cover of the printhead first.
 It's secured by two hexagon socket screws at the top of the metal back plate and a plastic clip at each side at the lower bottom.
 Be gentle and careful to not break one of the clips - the best way to get them out of their fittings is to gently push together the whole plastic cover at the bottom sides.

 After the plastic cover is gone, you can see the fan and the fanduct inside the plastic cover, the proximity sensor at the left side, the aluminum cooling element of the hotend/heatbreak in the middle and the heater block down at the bottom.

 ![Head no cover](../assets/images/head_go_no-cover_web.jpg)

-#### Disassambling the Hotend/Heater Block/Heatbreak
+#### Disassembling the Hotend/Heater Block/Heatbreak
-If you need to take out the hotend from the printhead to change it, disassamble it or to take out the heatbreak to clean it, check out the following steps in the expandable box below.
+If you need to take out the hotend from the printhead to change it, disassemble it or to take out the heatbreak to clean it, check out the following steps in the expandable box below.

-??? example "Disassambling the Hotend, Heater Block and/or Heatbreak"
+??? example "Disassembling the Hotend, Heater Block and/or Heatbreak"

     - When you look at the hotend, you'll see two bigger hexagon socket screws at the top left and right corner of the cooling element and two tiny hexagon grub screws at the lower end. <br> ![Screws](../assets/images/head_go_hotend-screws_web.jpg)
     - Before you start to disassemble it though, take out the thermistor and the cartridge heater of the heater block first by loosening the two tiny grub screws. <br> ![Screws heater block](../assets/images/head_block-screws-close_web.jpg) <br> Be careful to not rip any wires!